Petza'el: Economy

 In the 2013 the settlement had 3,960 dunams of cultivated land, of which 2,700 dunams was used for date palms, 800 for vineyards, 400 for vegetables (mostly peppers) and 60 for flowers.
 Most of the agricultural output is designated for export.

 There are conflicting views about the builder of a race track near the settlement.
-Haaretz reported the illegal race track was built by the west bank regional council by using public funds.
+Haaretz reported the illegal race track was built by the Bik'at HaYarden Regional Council by using public funds.

 Community and civic services

 The settlement operates two kindergartens, several clubs for the members, a synagogue, pool, grocery store and recreation sites.
 Some of the electricity is created by solar panels in the settlements and some residents also use solar panels for their personal use.

+Settler violence committed by residents

+In June 2026, Israeli settlers from Petza'el began to restore and develop the nearby archeological site Herod's Pool.
+Later that month, they destroyed the water irrigation systems for agriculture from a spring owned by a Palestinian farmer in Fasayil and diverted the water into the pool.
+This cut-off the water supply of the farmer.
+Potential damage to the archeological site was raised by an archeologist.

+In addition, there was also damage to the regulated water infrastructure according to Israeli Civil Administration.
+Even though the Israeli civil administration acknowledged the ownership of the spring by the Palestinian farmer of Fasayil, Bezalel Smotrich declared that 3 million shekels would be invested into developing the pool into a public and tourist spot.
+According to the owner of the spring at Fasayil, The empty pool was requested by Palestinian locals to refill with water, but this was denied.